-Traquair Village Hall is suitable for private functions, meetings, stage productions, dances and seminars.
-The village lies two miles south of Innerleithen in Peeblesshire and according to the last census comprises 79 houses and just under 200 people.
+Traquair Village Hall is suitable for private functions, meetings, music, dances and seminars.
+The village lies just 1 mile south of Innerleithen in Peeblesshire and according to the last census comprises 79 houses and just under 200 people.
 Although it is small it is well known because of Traquair House, which is said to be the oldest continuously inhabited house in Scotland.
 The committee of Traquair Village Hall depends mainly on the income from the hiring of the hall to meet the running and maintenance costs but because of the small local population it needs the support of the wider community.
 The purpose of this website, therefore, is to market the facilities the hall can offer.

 If, on the other hand, you are interested in joining the regular events you will find all the information under that heading in the navigation menu.